wkweigel/DELTA/README.md

   - Generative Topographic Mapping (GTM)
   - Pairwise distance calculation (Tanimoto, Euclidean, etc.)
   - Druglike property calculation
-  - Principal Moment of Ineria (PMI) calculation
+  - Principal Moment of Inertia (PMI) calculation
   - Tanimoto similarity map analysis

 The functions of each are discussed in more detail below.